 To completely turn off pop-up blocking for Safari on Mac, follow the same steps, and choose to Allow for ‘When visiting other websites.’

-This is all about enabling pop-up blocker on iOS and macOS devices.
-As discussed above, some websites will necessarily need to open a pop-up for login, or authentication, or displaying a pdf, or completing a payment, or opening a customer care live chat.
+This is all about enabling pop-up blockers on iOS and macOS devices.
+As discussed above, some websites will necessarily need to open a pop-up for login or authentication, or displaying a pdf, or completing a payment, or genuine customer care live chat.
 In such cases, you will have to turn this feature off.

-- How to Check Digital Certificates in Safari, Chrome, Firefox, Opera, and iPhone
+- How to Check Digital Certificates in Safari

 Have further doubt?
 Feel free to use the comment section below.